Vega Archipelago to be Home to Norway’s First UNESCO World Heritage Visitor Center

-Oslo-based architecture firm Ekberg Lous Arkitekter have begun constructing Norway’s first World Heritage Visitor Center, after having won the open international architectural competition in 2008.
+Oslo-based architecture firm Ekberg Lous Arkitekter have designed Norway’s first World Heritage Visitor Center, after having won the open international architectural competition in 2008.
 Following the competition, the project was halted for seven years due to a lack of funding, but has been given the green light in 2015 with revised plans and a new site.
 The center, which will be built on the tip of the northern shore of Vega Island, is expected to be a gathering point for both locals and foreigners.
 It will provide visitors with knowledge about the natural and cultural values of the Vega Archipelago and world heritage sites in general.
 The center is set to be open in spring 2019.

 The architecture is specifically designed to enhance one’s relationship with nature.
 Upon reaching the center, visitors will be led by a bridge, which crosses a natural canal, leading up to the main architecture.
 The center consists of 3 main volumes: an exhibition wing, an office wing, and a central café.
 Their composition and allocation create a courtyard and transitional spaces between the buildings.
 The areas facing the courtyard are embedded within the landscape, allowing sunset to travel freely through the courtyard and buildings.
 The material used in the project are timeless and environmentally-friendly, blending harmoniously with the surrounding topography.
 The material selection ranges from ore-pine roofs and facades to birch-veneer and pine panel walls and ceilings.